edlebert/money-oxr/README.md

 ## Usage

 With the gem, you do not need to manually add exchange rates.
-Calling load will load the rates from the cache file or download the rates from the API depending on your options.
+Calling, `MoneyOXR::RatesStore#load` will either load the rates from the cache file or download the rates from the API and create the file depending on your options.

 ``` ruby